 Under Luxembourg law, there is no provision on the separability of an arbitration clause from the underlying agreement.
 While Luxembourg case law has recognised the autonomy of the arbitration clause, this autonomy is of relative effect.
 If the arbitration clause was inserted in an invalid agreement, the clause would not stand.
-However, according to Article 5 of the new

-Rules of Arbitration of the Luxembourg Chamber of Commerce, unless the parties decided otherwise, the arbitrator shall not cease to have jurisdiction by reason of any allegation that the contract is non-existent or null and void.
+However, according to Article 5 of the new Rules of Arbitration of the Luxembourg Chamber of Commerce, unless the parties decided otherwise, the arbitrator shall not cease to have jurisdiction by reason of any allegation that the contract is non-existent or null and void.

 Luxembourg courts have always been keen to enforce arbitration agreements.
 If one of the parties does not comply with the arbitration agreement by filing its claim before the national courts rather than before an arbitral tribunal, the national court will stay the proceedings and refer the dispute to arbitration, in accordance with the arbitration clause.
-This principle of incompetence of the judicial courts before an arbitration agreement has been confirmed by case law and applies also where an arbitral tribunal has not yet been constituted at the time an action was filed before the national courts.
+This principle of incompetence of the judicial courts before an arbitration agreement has been confirmed by case law and applies also where an arbitral tribunal has not yet been constituted at the time an action was filed before the national courts.2 Courts have held, however, that an agreement to arbitrate may be revoked by unilateral, non-simultaneous renunciation on the part of both parties; for example, in the case that both parties decline to invoke an arbitration clause in proceedings before a national court.3

-The Luxembourg courts have recently recalled that it is a principle of law that the existence of an arbitration agreement does not foresee judicial judges hearing applications for interim measures, taking provisional measures or allocating a provision, unless there is an express agreement between the parties to exclude these cases from the jurisdiction of the summary proceedings.
+The Luxembourg courts have recently recalled that it is a principle of law that the existence of an arbitration agreement does not preclude judicial judges from hearing applications for interim measures, taking provisional measures or allocating a provision, unless there is an express agreement between the parties to exclude these cases from the jurisdiction of the summary proceedings.4 A recent decision confirmed that the judge sitting in summary proceedings has jurisdiction to issue an interim payment order, but only when the requirement of urgency has been met.5

 An arbitration clause must be interpreted restrictively and relates only to the merits.
-In the absence of an explicit expression of will, the waiver by the parties of their right to apply for interim measures cannot be inferred from the arbitration clause.
+In the absence of an explicit expression of will, the waiver by the parties of their right to apply for interim measures cannot be inferred from the arbitration clause.6